 Above, please find the list of available funded research positions.
 Please meet first with faculty who have openings in your area(s) of interest.
 If, after meeting with these professors, you do not have an advisor, please meet with the remaining faculty on the list who have openings and come to an agreement to work with one of these faculty.
-You are required to find an advisor from the funded openings available.
+Important: You are required to find an advisor from the funded openings available in the department.
 This should occur during your first term of enrollment.

 You are strongly encouraged to contact any faculty member above who shares your field of interest.
 Contacting the faculty prior to your arrival on campus can help speed your placement on a research project.